kai-niemi/retry-demo/retry-demo-javaee-cmt/README.md

-# Transaction Retry Demo for JavaEE
+# Transaction Retry Demo for JavaEE and CMTs

 This project demonstrates an AOP-driven retry strategy for JavaEE apps using the following stack:

-- Stateless session beans with bean managed transactions
+- Stateless session beans with container managed transactions (CMT)
 - `@AroundAdvice` interceptor for retries
 - `@TransactionBoundary` meta annotation with interceptor binding
 - JAX-RS REST endpoint for testing